the full story

 I believe adventure is found in the “everyday” and can happen anywhere.
 To me, it’s when we take an experience and elevate it with the intent to learn through the act of doing.
 I am guided by the principle that people grow through the experience of adventure, no matter what that adventure looks like to that person.
 For some, that's climbing the Cascades.
 For others, it's braving the school hallways during passing period.

 I also think therapy doesn’t always have to be serious even though it’s always serious work.
-If anything, my background in some of the most acute treatment settings speaks to the need to add a little bit of levity in even the most complex and challenging circumstances.
-I tend to bring joy and spirit to my work, as well as great appreciation for my clients who trust me enough to laugh with me.
+If anything, my background in some of the most acute treatment settings speaks to the power of adding a little bit of levity in even the most complex and challenging circumstances.
+I tend to bring joy and spirit to my work, as well as great appreciation for my clients who trust me enough to laugh with me (and yes, some times at me).

 Master of Social Work, University of Washington, Seattle WA June 2016